Rosalij/snowshop-frontend/README.md

 This frontend consumes a REST API backend and provides authentication, log in and CRUD functionality.
 All of the CSS is made using Bootstrap Framework.
+The Backend Webservice is published at: ( https://github.com/Rosalij/snowshopbackend.git )
+which is using a mongoDB Atlas Database.
 ---

 ## 🚀 Features